V4Fire/Client/tests/helpers/bom/README.md

 # tests/helpers/bom

-This module provides an API to work with `BOM`
+This module provides API to work with the browser object model.